LutherBaker-Websites/com.lutherbaker.notes/fuzzy/_posts/2016-02-18-fuzzy-bearings.md

 title: Updated Fuzzy Bearings Website
 ---

-## Fuzzy Bearings

-- updated the website and blog
-- will start to post my product thoughts here in an effort to be more transparent
+Updated **Fuzzy Bearings** website and blogs to simple Jekyll instance.
+Will start to post my product thoughts there in an effort to be more transparent.

-## Effective Programming

-- didn't address this family of sites - but will
+Haven't updated **Effective Programming** but certainly plan to.
+Hoping to recreate that entire family of sites.